Kinnie Laisné

-Kinnie Laisné (born 11 July 1989) is a former French tennis player.
+Kinnie Laisné (born 11 July 1989) is a French former tennis player.

 Laisné has a career-high singles ranking by the Women's Tennis Association (WTA) of 295, achieved on 17 August 2009.
-She also has a career-high WTA doubles ranking of 381, achieved on 21 December 2009.
+She also has a career-high WTA doubles ranking of 381, reached on 21 December 2009.
 Laisné won one singles title and three doubles titles on the ITF Women's Circuit.

-Laisné made her main-draw debut on the WTA Tour at the 2008 Tashkent Open in the doubles tournament, partnering Katie O'Brien.
+She made her WTA Tour main-draw debut at the 2008 Tashkent Open in the doubles tournament, partnering with Katie O'Brien.